jmaasch/reproducible-research/blogs/data_pkg_recreation.md

 Is it easy to reproduce someone else's data package?
 Sometimes, but not always.
 Tools that automate data management can standardize the process, making reproducibility simpler to achieve.
 However, accurately anticipating a tool's expected behavior is essential, especially when mixing technologies.

 Let's try to reproduce a data package created by Kate, another fellow.
 We will do so by using a combination of Python and the Frictionless [Data Package Creator](https://create.frictionlessdata.io).
 Let's see if we experience any conflicts by mixing these tools.
-Kate has provided three CSV files and a JSON file describing the inferred schema that our recreated data packages should contain.
+Kate has provided three CSV files and a JSON file describing her inferred schema, against which we need to compare our own.

 ## Getting started in Python